-The Citrus College counseling staff provides a variety of counseling services including educational planning, career counseling, transfer counseling, personal counseling (including discussing personal concerns and issues affecting students' academic progress), Disabled Student Programs and Services (DSPS), and Extended Opportunity Programs and Services/Cooperative Agencies Resources for Education (EOP&S/CARE).
-These counselors assist with long-range planning and checking specific requirements so that students meet graduation requirements, course prerequisites, and requirements for transfer to four-year colleges or universities receive G.I. benefits are also required to see a counselor prior to registration if they are new or returning students, or if they have attempted 45 or more units of accredited college work.
+Counselors provide a variety of counseling services including educational planning, career counseling, transfer counseling, personal counseling (including discussing personal concerns and issues affecting students' academic progress), Disabled Student Programs and Services (DSPS), and Extended Opportunity Programs and Services/Cooperative Agencies Resources for Education (EOP&S/CARE).
+Counselors assist with long-range planning and checking specific requirements so that students meet graduation requirements, course prerequisites, and requirements for transfer to four-year colleges or universities.

+New, non-exempt students are strongly encouraged to see a counselor.
+For further support, it is recommended for students to take COUN 145 Career/Life Planning, COUN 160 Strategies for College Success or COUN 201 My Plan, My Classes, My Degree during the first semester of attendance.
+Veterans planning to receive G.I. benefits are also required to see a counselor prior to registration if they are new or returning students, or if they have attempted 45 or more units of accredited college work.
 Students planning to transfer to a four-year college and those planning to graduate are strongly encouraged to see a counselor well in advance of registration.